benhook1013/FireMUD/README.md

 ---

-## Overview of the MUD Game Platform
+## Overview of the FireMUD Game Platform

 The platform provides:
 - **Real-Time Game Server**: A backend for managing gameplay mechanics, player actions, and world state.